 I am standing down as chair as I go away on my travels and exploration.
 This is after 30 years in Clapham and bringing up a family here – years that have included many of my own Clapham-grown crops, and visits to the Common.

-I leave the project in the very capable hands of Diana, David and others, who have plans to seed the Bandstand Beds to local estates.
+I leave the project in the very capable hands of David Dandridge (Chair) Diana Linskey (Treasurer) and others, who have plans to seed the Bandstand Beds to local estates.
 I can’t wait to see how it unfolds.